Oracle lacks catalysts, says Jefferies

 In December, Oracle said second-quarter sales from its hardware products -- a weak spot in the company's otherwise robust business -- fell 14 percent to $953 million and forecast hardware revenue declines of between 5 percent and 15 percent.

-Jefferies expects Oracle's database business to face increased challenges from rival SAP and other vendors like Salesforce.com and Workday.
+Jefferies expects Oracle's database business to face increased challenges from rival SAP (SAPG.DE) and other vendors like Salesforce.com (CRM.N) and Workday.